 Community Friends Program

-The Community Friends Program (formerly known as the Friendship Family Program) matches AES students, who are here to learn English, with Americans for fun, friendship, and wider cultural understanding.
-Students from Asia, Eastern Europe, and the Middle East have the chance to practice their English, learn more about American culture, and gain new perspectives on their own way of life.
-They experience how families and individuals live in the USA, have a chance to get off campus, and are able to meet people of other age groups.
-The Americans involved get a chance to learn more about similarities and differences in customs and traditions, be an ambassador for Portland, and maybe get a chance to practice a few words in another language!
+The Community Friends Program (formerly known as the Friendship Family Program) matches AES students and first year international undergraduate students with Oregonians for fun, friendship, and wider cultural understanding.
+Students from around the world have the chance to practice their English, learn more about American culture, and gain new perspectives on their own way of life.
+They experience how families and individuals live in the USA, have a chance to get off campus, and are able to meet people of various age groups.
+The local Oregon residents involved get a chance to learn more about similarities and differences in customs and traditions, be an ambassador for Portland, and maybe get a chance to practice a few words in another language!

-What do the Americans and international students do together?
+What do Community Friends and international students do together?

 Portland offers a huge choice of things to do—many activities are free or very inexpensive.
 For example: